 Kevin ChristieSenior Vice President, External Affairs and Chief Customer Officer

-Kevin Christie is vice president for Customer Solutions for Avista, a position he has held since 2015.
-In that role, he has responsibility for external communications, community outreach and philanthropy, as well as customer energy efficiency and conservation activities, and new products and services.
+Kevin Christie is senior vice president, external affairs and chief customer officer for Avista.
+In that role, he has responsibility for communications, community outreach and philanthropy, as well as customer energy efficiency and conservation activities, and new products and services.